Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ## Data Preparation

-In this part of data processing, we will prepare the dataset for analysis by handling missing values, encoding of variables, and scaling numerical features.
+In this part of data processing, we will prepare the dataset for analysis by handling missing values, special characters, encoding of variables, and scaling numerical features.

 1.1 **Data Pre-processing:**